Add To Favorites

 Cut four small slits around the edges on one side of the loop.
 Fold the edges out to make four tabs.
 Put glue on each tab.
 Attach crown to the painted plate to make a blooming daffodil.
 Dry.

 Cut around the edges of the plate to make it look fringed or scalloped (wavy) if you like.
-Glue the green stem to the back of your daffodil.
+Glue the green stem to the back of the daffodil.

-Display your daffodil with others made by classmates to make your own Field of Daffodils.
+Display your daffodil with others made by classmates to make a Field of Daffodils.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step